 - Stain the wood with Minwax stain dark walnut.
 I applied two coats.

 - Apply a few coats of Minwax Clear Brush Laquer.
 I used 3 coats.

-Once I got the Top secured on the bins, my simple lego storage table was done!
+Once I secured the piece of wood to the bins, my simple lego storage table was done!

-My kids love their new simple lego storage table!
+My kids love their new DIY lego storage table!

 Best part, momma loves this table even more!
 Do the Legos always stay in the bins?
 No, but the kids are doing so much better about keeping all the pieces in their bins and not all over my house!
 My Lego storage problem is finally solved!